severus-tux/dmml-assignments/Assignment 2/README.md

 Implementing 2 classifiers for connect-4 data set: a decision tree, a naive Bayesian classifier, and a support vector machine.
 Evaluating each model by doing a 10-fold cross validation.

 ### Running the code

+The code is available at [GitHub link ](https://github.com/severus-tux/dmml-assignments/blob/master/Assignment%202/src/connect-4.ipynb).

+To run the code :

 `jupyter-notebook connect-4.ipynb`